-Let’s Loop SRQ! is our advocacy effort to get Hearing Loop Systems into local public venues to increase access for the 110,000 people in Sarasota and Manatee Counties with hearing loss.
-We account for 16.1% of the local population and our incidence is the highest in the nation.
+Let’s Loop SRQ! is our chapter’s advocacy effort to get hearing loop systems into local public venues to increase access for the 145,000 people in Sarasota and Manatee Counties with hearing loss.
+Our efforts have resulted in more than 120 venues in the two-county area having loop technology.

-Hearing Loop Systems are the ideal solution for people who wear hearing aids or cochlear implants to hear better in theateres, churches, banks, restaurants and so many other public places.
+Hearing loop systems are the ideal solution for people who wear hearing aids or cochlear implants to hear better in theaters, churches, banks, restaurants, and many other public places.
 A hearing loop is the only system that sends the sound of a voice or instrument from a microphone directly into a hearing aid or cochlear implant for the clearest, most superior sound currently possible.
-Popular for over 40 years in many European cities, the system is starting to take hold in the U.S.

-It is estimated that 70% of hearing aids in use today have a T-Coil.
-Nearly 90% of all new hearing aids come equipped with one.
-The primary exceptions are the tiny aids, especially the all the way in the ear models. which do not have the space for one.
-A good rule of thumb to remember is overall hearing aid performance increases with the aid size.
+Nearly 90% of all new hearing aids come equipped with a telecoil.
+The primary exceptions are the tiny aids, especially the all-the-way-in-the-ear models, which do not have the space for one.
+A good rule of thumb is that overall hearing aid performance increases with the aid size.

 Local Venues with Hearing Loops